 IFC also hires investment officers directly into its country and regional offices on a year-round basis.
 Such positions are advertised on our website under Current Opportunities.
 Interested and qualified applicants to the GTT Program may also be referred for these positions.

 Program Features and Career Path

-The two year GTT Program is structured to provide participants with a solid understanding of IFC’s business and strategy, a global network, and regional experience in one of our three industry groups (Financial Markets; Infrastructure and Natural Resources; and Manufacturing, Agribusiness and Services).
+The two year GTT Program is structured to provide participants with a solid understanding of IFC’s business and strategy, a global network, and regional experience in one of our three industry groups (Financial Institutions Group; Infrastructure and Natural Resources; and Manufacturing, Agribusiness and Services).

-Participants join IFC in September of each year and spend 12 months with a Global Industry Department at IFC’s headquarters in Washington, DC.
+Participants join IFC in September of each year and spend 12 months with an Industry Department at IFC’s headquarters in Washington, DC.
 During this period, they learn IFC’s investment process, build their internal network and undertake professional training, including a 6-week residential credit course.
-Participants are then assigned to one of IFC’s larger offices (e.g. Hong Kong, Istanbul, or Johannesburg) for 12 months and immediately add value working directly with project teams and clients sourcing, executing and monitoring investment transactions.
+Participants are then assigned to one of IFC’s regional offices for 12 months and immediately add value working directly with project teams and clients sourcing, executing and monitoring investment transactions.

 Following the program, GTT participants pursue a global career, gaining broad exposure across industries, investment products and regions.
 Depending on business need and personal preference, they pursue a series of assignments in different regions and/or Washington, DC.
 Participants are expected to be geographically flexible and interested and able to relocate as business needs require.
 See attached description of the GTT Career Path.